bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 Directory mode is not supported when the file input is in plain mode.

 ## Drag and Drop support
 Drop mode is enabled by default.
 It can disabled by setting the `no-drop` prop. `no-drop`has no effect in plain mode.

 You can optionally set a different placeholder while dragging via the `drop-placeholder` prop.
 The default is no drop placeholder text.
 Only plain text is supported.
 HTML and components are not supported.
+The `drop-placeholder` prop has no effect if `no-drop`is set or in `plain` mode,

 ## Limiting to certain file types